yuviii99/cryptoViz/README.md

 # CRYPTOVIZ

-A Django application that utilize CoinGecko API to fetch real-time cryptocurrency data and lets user interact with visualisations thorugh vanilla JavaScript.
+A Django application that utilize CoinGecko API to fetch real-time cryptocurrency data and lets user interact with visualisations using Charts.js

 ## Demo